 Q. What is the fastest way to cure acute lower back pain?

 The fastest way to cure acute lower back pain typically involves a combination of rest, cold and heat therapy, and gentle stretching.
 Add ice to the affected area for 20 minutes to reduce inflammation.
 After the first two days, switch to heat to relax tight muscles.
-Over-the-counter pain relievers like NSAIDs (ibuprofen) can help reduce discomfort.
+Over-the-counter pain relievers like NSAIDs (ibuprofen) can help relieve discomfort.
 Light movement and stretches for the lower back may improve flexibility and prevent stiffness, but avoid strenuous activities until the pain subsides.

 Q. Which fruit is best for back pain?